rcc-uchicago/murals/questions.md

 As for the basic user interface, would the following suffice?

-* upper half of page reflects image filtering widgets
+* upper half of page reflects image filtering widgets (interactive ui elements for specifying filtering criteria)
-  * a map of the chicago region with image markers would be the dominant widget
+  * a map of the chicago region with site markers would be the dominant widget
+    * clicking a site would filter the image result set by site
   * other widgets could include ...
     * a [brushable](http://bl.ocks.org/mbostock/6232620) date range selector
       for filtering by image creation date
     * a list of all artists
-    * any other image feature that's numeric or enumerable (i.e., categorical)
+    * a widget based on any other image feature that's numeric or enumerable (i.e., categorical)
   * the map would immediately be updated when filtering criteria are applied

 * lower half of page reflects image result set (based on current filter criteria)